google/syzkaller/docs/starnix/README.md

 You will also need to follow the instructions in the sections `GCC` and `Kernel` of the [setup\_ubuntu-host\_qemu-vm\_x86-64-kernel.md](../linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md) file.

-## Syzkaller
+## syzkaller

 ### Building binaries for Starnix
-First, you need to build all the binaries required for running Syzkaller in Starnix.
-For that, you only need to run this from inside your Syzkaller checkout (assuming you built Fuchsia for x64):
+First, you need to build all the binaries required for running syzkaller in Starnix.
+For that, you only need to run this from inside your syzkaller checkout (assuming you built Fuchsia for x64):

 ```bash
 make TARGETOS=starnix TARGETARCH=amd64